 School fees are charged termly and cover all the tuition, books and equipment incurred in the usual course of a pupil’s education during the term.
 The payment also includes the Pupil Personal Accident Insurance Scheme premium, details of which are available separately.
 From September 2019, the fee is £4,495 per term.
 Fees are invoiced in advance and payable by the first day of each term.
 Termly invoices also include charges for lunch, morning snack and school day trips.

-A family membership subscription to the Friends of Holy Cross is billed annually; please see Schedule of Fees below (until December 2020).
+A family membership subscription to the Friends of Holy Cross is billed annually; please see Schedule of Fees below (from January 2021).

 Residential trips and extra-curricular activities are the subject of separate charges.